+The proof, found in \cref{appendix:optimality_conditions}, uses the Karush-Kuhn-Tucker (KKT) conditions along with the conditions on $\nub$ to construct a dual certificate of SDP optimality.
+We note that \cref{thm:dual_certificate} is based on a strong sufficient condition, which in particular implies that any feasible $\Ub$ satisfying \cref{eq:dual_certificate} is a second-order stationary point.

-where $\D_{\nub} := \text{diag}(\nubi_1,\hdots, \nubi_k)$, then $\Ub$ is an optimal solution to \cref{eq:primal_problem} and a globally optimal solution to the original nonconvex problem \cref{eq:sum_heterogeneous_quadratics}. \end{theorem} In light of \cref{thm:dual_certificate}, to test whether a candidate stationary point $\Ub$ is globally optimal, we simply assess whether system \cref{eq:dual_certificate} is feasible using an LMI solver.
+In light of \cref{thm:dual_certificate}, to test whether a candidate $\Ub$ is globally optimal, we simply assess whether system \cref{eq:dual_certificate} is feasible using an LMI solver.
 If it is indeed feasible, then $\Ub$ is globally optimal.
-On the other hand, if \cref{eq:dual_certificate} is infeasible, it indicates one of two things: 1) The SDP does not return tight, rank-one solutions $\Xb_i$, and the SDP strictly upper bounds the original problem on the Stiefel manifold.
-The candidate stationary point $\Ub$ may or may not be globally optimal to the original nonconvex problem.
-2) The SDP is tight, but the candidate stationary point $\Ub$ is a suboptimal local maximum.
-The proof, found in \cref{appendix:optimality_conditions}, constructs dual variables and verifies the KKT conditions. \cref{appendix:sums_brocketts_linear_terms} also describes an extension of the certificate to the sum of Brocketts with additive linear terms.
+On the other hand, if \cref{eq:dual_certificate} is infeasible, it indicates one of two things: 1) The SDP is not tight, i.e., the SDP strictly upper bounds the original problem.
+The candidate $\Ub$ may or may not be globally optimal to the original nonconvex problem.
+2) The SDP is tight, but the candidate $\Ub$ is a suboptimal local solution.
+Section \ref{appendix:sums_brocketts_linear_terms} also describes an extension of the certificate to the sum of Brocketts with additive linear terms.